ArjunVijayan7/SQL-/README.md

-# SQL-
+# MySQL -
-Maven movies Database
+Movie Database Insights: Analyzing Maven Movies Database with MySQL:

+Below are the SQL queries written to extract and analyze various tables from the Maven Movies database

 /*
 1. We will need a list of all staff members, including their first and last names, email addresses, and the store identification number where they work.